 “One of the most extraordinary and least understood aspects of Dr. Martin Luther King’s leadership was his incisive understanding of the power of visual images to alter public opinion,” says Maurice Berger, standing in front of an oversize silk-screen portrait of the slain civil rights leader. from Smithsonian Magazine

-In celebration of Martin Luther King, Junior Day, I’ve collected images from museum that I’ve been to of Civil Rights Movement art.
+In celebration of Martin Luther King, Junior Day, I’ve collected images from a museum that I’ve been to of Civil Rights Movement art.
 What and how can art shape the Civil Rights Movement?
 I think you will agree that the powerful images convey a truth that resonates with viewers and packs an emotional punch that might bring a bystander into a fight for justice.
 Imagery can be powerful stuff.

 Questions to ask kids: